 The kaumātua (moderators of the citizen council) have decided who will speak first on behalf of The Dreamers.

 The Manuhiri are a small group of DREX Corporation executives, including the Trade Ambassador and their bodyguard.

 The Toi Whakaari Challenge is open for submissions from 3 May to 1 October 2021.

 The amount and style of submittable content is described in each brief.

-Depending on group or individual entries the four prize options are:
+Depending on group or individual entries the four prize options the winner/s can choose from are:

 · Submissions for the 2021 Toi Whakaari Challenge are open 3 May – 1 October, 2021.